sendgrid/docs/content/docs/for-developers/sending-email/quickstart-python.md

 from sendgrid.helpers.mail import Mail, Email, To, Content
 ```

 With the helpers imported, define and assign values for `from_email`, `to_email`, `subject`, and `content` variables.
 Assigning an email address like `from_email = "sender@example.com"` will work.
 However, the constructors imported in the previous step allow you to pass data to them to be sure your final message is formatted properly.
+Be sure to assign the `to_email` to an address with an inbox you can access.

 Note that the `Content()` helper takes two arguments: the content type and the content itself.
 You have two options for the content type: `text/plain` or `text/html`.
 The second parameter will take the plain text or HTML content you wish to send.